Tracking What You Cannot See

 Capabilities With Different FOVs

 This chart shows which action units (AUs) are possible to detect with various fields of view.
-Keep in mind this is an abridged breakdown of what may or may not be possible with different FOVs (i.e. I did not include predictions for most of the lower face, nor did I include which combination shapes should or shouldn’t be detectable).
+Keep in mind this is an abridged breakdown of what may or may not be possible with different FOVs.
+(If you wish to learn about predictions for lower face and combination shapes, I am available for consultation.)
 Conditions will change based on additional factors such as camera angle and how the headset rests on the face.
 (Is the headset heavy?
 How does its weight and pressure affect various areas of the face?)

 If you are working on in-headset face-tracking, don’t let assumptions limit your potential.
 The face is complicated and full of clues.
 All you need to do is find the right clues, and you can accomplish a lot from a little.